Hucaru/Valhalla/README.md

     - Reduce branches in frequent paths
     - Determine which pieces of data if any provide any benefit in being converted SOAs
 - Implement AES crypt (ontop of the shanda) and determine how to enable it in the client
+- Clean up passing nil to interface type function, should be new(type) as this causes nasty to find bugs as the nil value is not the interface itself but the value it holds
+- Move player save database operations into relevant systems

 ## Acknowledgements